2021 Regional Art Calendars

 Cover: Mark Fletcher

-A recent gathering, in Ancaster, Ontario, to celebrate the fact that our two 2020 Regional Art calendars (sample jackets at least) just went to press.
-Seated, are our two cover artists: (on the left - The Art Of Nature) Chris Bacon and (right - Home And Away) Mark Fletcher.
+A gathering, in Ancaster, Ontario, to celebrate when our two 2020 Regional Art calendars (sample jackets at least) went to press.
+Seated, are the two cover artists: (on the left - The Art Of Nature) Chris Bacon and (right - Home And Away) Mark Fletcher.
 Behind (left to right) Gary Landon, Tim Hough and W. David Ward.
-Absent here, is the cover artist from our 2019 collection (details below), who lives too far from Ancaster to make to the trek in on a week night, Wayne Mondok.
+Absent here, is the cover artist from the 2019 collection, Wayne Mondok.

 In keeping with the central idea of Regionalism, the selection process was entirely democratic; the artists themselves selected the cover artist for each collection.
 Each artists has two votes, and the artist with most votes, naturally, appears on the cover.
-Since 2019 sold out so quickly, Wayne has been offered his own calendar for 2020, which is why he doesn't appear in the new collections.
-The same process resulted in Chris and Mark being selected for the 2020 Regional art collections.
+Since 2019 sold out so quickly, Wayne now has his calendar project - 2020 and now 2021.

 Cover image: Wayne Mondok